aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/EntityControl/EntityControl.md

 # EntityControl
 EntityControl is the base component that all [Entity](../Entity.md) must have to be considered one.
 It mostly offers many capabilities and shared behaviors with a common lifecycle.
-Any [NPCControl](../NPCControl/NPCControl.md) must also be an EntityControl which is accessed through the `npcdata` field.
+Any [NPCControl](../NPCControl/NPCControl.md) must also be an EntityControl which is accessed through the `entity` field.

 For consulting the creation process of this component, check [EntityControl Creation](EntityControl%20Creation.md).